TomaTechnology/.github/profile/README.md

 ### Contribution

 - <b>Always push to main branch.</b>
-Trunk based development requires maturity from the development team.
+Yes!
+We follow Trunk Based Development which requires care and maturity from the team.
 A few pointers:

 - Focus on a single update at a time.
 - Commit locally for every critical change.